TedClayton1/AllThingsCloud4Learning/Net.core.wmem.max.md

 You can also tune other kernel parameters related to network buffers, such as net.core.rmem_max, which controls the maximum receive buffer size.

+Net.core.wmem_max allows an admin with root access to set the send buffer size for all types of connections.